 "What."

-Atem thought for a moment, and said thank you.
+Atem thought for a moment, then thanked him.

-Seto paused for just an instant, repeated "I'll be owed," and this time truly left.
+Seto paused for just an instant, repeated "I'll be the one owed," and this time went.

-In the room, Atem began removing his jewelry.
+Inside the room, Atem began removing his ornaments.

-Rings, bracelets, the ornamental sash at his waist.
-He set each piece on the table as he took it off.
-The pile of gold and gemstones was considerable when laid out, but Atem paid it no mind.
+Rings, bracelets, the decorative sash at his waist.
+Each one he set on the table as he took it off.
+The gold and jewels accumulated into a pile that, laid out together, amounted to a considerable quantity, but Atem paid it no mind.

-Seto was standing in the doorway around the time Atem finished with his earrings.
+Seto was standing at the door by the time Atem had finished with his earrings.

 He hadn't come in.
-The door to the corridor had been left open, so he had probably caught sight of it in passing.
+The door onto the corridor had been left open, so he must have caught sight of it in passing.

-Seto stopped and watched Atem removing his jewelry.
-Without saying anything in particular.
+Seto had stopped and was watching Atem remove his ornaments.
+Without saying anything.

 Seto indicated the table with his chin.

 Atem looked at the table.
-Gold necklace, bracelets, several rings.
-Entirely natural as the formal dress of the king of the Underworld, but now that it was mentioned, certainly conspicuous in the living world.
+A gold collar, bracelets, several rings.
+Natural enough as the formal dress of the King of the Underworld, but now that it was said, they were certainly conspicuous in the living world.

-There was no reproach in Seto's voice, which was slightly unexpected.
-The Seto from when Atem had been in the living world before would certainly have added a little more edge to that.
+There was no reproach in Seto's voice, which was mildly surprising.
+The Seto of the days when Atem was in the living world would certainly have added a bit more barb to it.

-The Seto he had met in the Underworld had spoken without any regard for courtesy.
-That had been like him, in its own way — but tonight, the excess had been stripped from his words somehow.
+The Seto he had met in the afterlife had spoken with no regard whatsoever for courtesy.
+That had been like him too, in its way, but tonight there was — how to put it — less excess in the words.

-Atem removed the last ring and looked at the small pile on the table.
+Atem removed the last ring and looked at the small mound on the table.

 "I see."

-Atem closed the door and looked at the four-poster bed.
+Atem closed the door and looked at the canopied bed.

-He lay down without knowing whether he'd sleep, and when he noticed, it was morning.
+He lay down without knowing whether he could sleep, and when he noticed again, it was morning.

 In the corridor to the dining room, he passed Mokuba.

 Mokuba swallowed his surprise in an instant and switched to a morning greeting.
-That speed of adjustment may have been something he had in common with his brother.
+That speed of adjustment might be the one place the younger brother resembled the elder.

 "Good morning, Mokuba."

-He seemed to have been reading something on a tablet, but looked up at the sound of Atem entering.
-He set what he had been reading on the table.
+He seemed to have been reading something on a tablet, but he raised his eyes at the sense of Atem coming in.
+He set what he'd been reading on the table.

 "Mostly."